 - Camera lenses, tripod, charger, storage devices

-- Phone, charger, storage device, phone case(s) one may be waterproof.
+- Phone, charger, storage device, or phone case(s)

 - Go Pro or another all-weather sports camera, charger, and accessories.

 - Bring an extra pair of shoes